jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 ### GitHub workflows

-I added ... finish this after deleting the deploy workflow
+I added a GH workflow for automatically checking links in my site.
+See `.github/workflows/htmltest.yml` and its configuration file `.github/.htmltest.yml`.
+This follows resource [^5].